Sex & Power: How to Do It Right

 This will all help to reassure your partner that they are safe, and that they can trust you.

-Trust and understanding are major components of safe power play, so diving straight into BDSM on a one-night stand, or with someone you haven’t got to know yet, is not recommended.
+Trust and understanding are major components of safe power exchange, so diving straight into BDSM on a one-night stand, or with someone you haven’t got to know yet, is not recommended.

 The Right Tools for the Job